Sign In Register

 Is Rochester a Good Place to Live?

-Based on current data, Rochester receives an overall livability score of 5.0 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, abundant sunshine, a low poverty rate, high health insurance coverage.
+Based on current data, Rochester receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, abundant sunshine, a low poverty rate.
 Areas to be aware of include high obesity rates.
-Rochester stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Rochester offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs